37 Funniest Books of All Time

 Me Talk Pretty One Day

 Fans of the famed humorist Davis Sedaris have a hard time picking out their favorite book or essay from his chuckle-inducing, bestselling collection.
 In Me Talk Pretty One Day, Sedaris chronicles his fish-out-of-water adventures in Paris with brilliant wit, proving why he’s considered one of the best comic writers around.
-Check out the most hilarious jokes of all time, according to America’s comedy writers.
+These 10 books predicted the future.

 A Confederacy of Dunces